MIRTK/BAtCh/README.md

-Given the **age.csv** (and **sub.lst**) as well as the temporal regression kernels generated in the previous step, execute the **setup** script to generate the HTCondor and DAGMan files which contain the separate jobs to be executed by HTCondor and describe the directed acyclic graph (DAG) of the workflow (i.e., job dependencies).
+Given the **age.csv** (and **sub.lst**) as well as the temporal regression kernels generated in the previous step, execute the **setup** script to generate the HTCondor and DAGMan files which specify the separate jobs to be executed by HTCondor and describe the directed acyclic graph (DAG) of the workflow (i.e., job dependencies).
 The setup script will also copy the used IRTK commands into the configured *bindir* to ensure these are not modified while the workflow